BLOG

 A bail bondsman doesn’t just make it easier for you to afford the set bail; these specialists understand all of the paperwork involved.
 This enables them to drastically reduce the amount of time it takes to work your way through the bureaucracy of the court system, which means less time stuck in a jail cell awaiting trial.

-Furthermore, a bail bond agent working on your behalf can help you avoid the embarrassment of being identified dealing with the court process.
+Furthermore, a bail bond agent working on your behalf can help you avoid the embarrassment of being identified while dealing with the court process.
 Since they do all of the processing on your behalf, you or your loved one is able to be released in a discreet and quick manner.

-close up of hand with remote car starterIn May 2016, Governor Tom Wolf signed Senate Bill 290 into law, which has been coined as the “ignition interlock law.”
+In May 2016, Governor Tom Wolf signed Senate Bill 290 into law, which has been coined as the “ignition interlock law.”
 This law requires most first-time DUI offenders to have an ignition interlock system installed in their vehicles.
 Additionally, DUI offenders can regain their driving privileges without serving their full license suspension through the use of one of these systems.

-What is an Ignition Interlock System?
+What Is an Ignition Interlock System?

 With an ignition interlock, a device is installed in the offender’s vehicle to prevent them from starting it while under the influence of alcohol.
 The driver must blow a breath sample into the attached mouthpiece.
 If alcohol is detected by the device, the engine will not start.

-What is an Ignition Interlock License?
+What Is an Ignition Interlock License?

 With an Ignition Interlock License, or ILL (which can be obtained by applying with PennDOT), an individual can only operate a vehicle when equipped with an ignition interlock system.
-First-time offenders are immediately eligible to immediately apply for an ILL, while subsequent offenders become eligible after serving a portion of their license suspension.
+First-time offenders are immediately eligible to apply for an ILL, while subsequent offenders become eligible after serving a portion of their license suspension.
 An individual will be ineligible for an ILL if their driving privileges have been canceled or revoked, or if their DUI offense resulted in a homicide.

 The cost of an ignition interlock system is only one of the many expenses involved with being convicted of a DUI.
 For help with the coverage of your DUI bail, contact us for Wayne County bail bonds and bail bond services throughout Pennsylvania.

-police officer with breathalyzerWhile everyone knows that driving under the influence is dangerous and illegal, not everyone is aware that getting charged with a DUI means more than spending a night in jail and losing your driver’s license.
+While everyone knows that driving under the influence is dangerous and illegal, not everyone is aware that getting charged with a DUI means more than spending a night in jail and losing your driver’s license.
 There are additional consequences that can impact your life, even if you weren’t involved in an accident.

 The Fines for a PA DUI Conviction